December 31, 2020

 Probiotic Blueberry Kefir Smoothie Bowl

-Your GI tract is home to the human microbiome, the genome of all our microbes.
-The human microbiome is composed of a community of bacteria that serves a critical function in developing immunity, defense against pathogens, production of short-chain fatty acids essential in energy metabolism, and synthesis of vitamins and fat storage.
+Your gastrointestinal (GI) tract is home to the human microbiome, the genome of all our microbes.
+The human microbiome is composed of a community of bacteria that serves a critical function in developing immunity for defense against pathogens; production of short-chain fatty acids essential in energy metabolism; and synthesis of vitamins and fat storage.
 The microbiome is considered an essential organ of the body, without which we could not function correctly.

 Nutrient Spotlight